Weyoun2211/jointbert/README.md

     Navigate to *src/productbert/*
     This project is based on a <a target="_blank" href="https://github.com/victoresque/pytorch-template/">PyTorch template project</a> It is suggested to read the respective github readme to understand how to train models and possible input commands.
     * **Fine-Tuning**:
     The folder *src/productbert* contains bash scripts to run all of the experiments including the learning rate sweeps.
-Run any of the bash scripts titled *train_\*.sh* and append the id of the gpu you want to use, e.g. ```bash train_computers_small.sh 0```
+Run any of the bash scripts titled *train_\*.sh* and append the id of the gpu you want to use, e.g. ```bash train_computers_bert.sh 0```

     * **Evaluating a trained model on a test set**:
     This is done by providing a config containing configuration parameters for the test run.
 Additionally you need to provide the checkpoint that should be used for testing.
 An example would be ```python test.py --device 0 -c configs/BERT/config_computers_small_test.json --resume saved/models/pathto/model/model_best.pth```